 AMPA receptor turnover in synaptic plasticity and cognition

 Post-translational ubiquitination of the GluA1 subunit marks AMPA receptors for degradation, but its functional role in vivo remains unknown.
-In a new study published in the Journal of Neuroscience (Guntupalli, Park and Han et al., 2023), we demonstrate that the GluA1 ubiquitin-deficient mice exhibit an altered threshold for synaptic plasticity accompanied by deficits in short-term memory and cognitive flexibility.
+In a study published in the Journal of Neuroscience (Guntupalli, Park and Han et al., 2023), we demonstrate that the GluA1 ubiquitin-deficient mice exhibit an altered threshold for synaptic plasticity accompanied by deficits in short-term memory and cognitive flexibility.
 Our findings suggest that activity-dependent ubiquitination of GluA1 fine-tunes the optimal number of synaptic AMPA receptors required for bidirectional synaptic plasticity and cognition in male mice.

 |